الَّذِينَ يُؤْمِنُونَ بِالْغَيْبِ وَيُقِيمُونَ الصَّلَاةَ وَمِمَّا رَزَقْنَاهُمْ يُنْفِقُونَ

 Belief in the Unseen is spiritual.
 Spending is the physical relationship between man and his society (through economy/ trade, good attitudes and cooperation).
 Solah combined both spiritual and physical aspects of man with himself (through discipline, self control and focus).

 The first trait of muttaqin is believing (mu‘minuna means those who have peace/ have come to terms with) in the unseen/supernatural (ghaybiyyat).

-The supernature of one thing depends on the knowledge or assumptions at the time or by whom it is being referred to.
+3. The supernature of one thing depends on the knowledge or assumptions at that time or by whom it is being referred to.